Skip to content

 Using TextEncoder in JavaScript

-The TextEncoder interface in JavaScript is used to convert text from JavaScript's native string format into an encoded byte stream.
-It primarily uses UTF-8 encoding, the dominant character encoding for the web.
+The TextEncoder interface in JavaScript converts text from a string into an encoded byte stream.
+It exclusively supports UTF-8 encoding and does not accept encoding parameters in its constructor.

 Basic Text Encoding Example